 Ian lives in St Albans and worked for London Underground for 41 years.
 He is the Chair of the Saints City Trust.
 He is a volunteer for Oxfam as well as for Radio Verulam, where he is a Studio Assistant for Danny Smith and also is the football correspondent on Dereck Staines' Solid Gold Music Show, and helps arrange guests for the show.

 Nick has lived in St Albans for 25 years, apart from three years in New York and Geneva.
-His career has included marketing, corporate finance and product management at Yahoo! and BT, and he is currently an independent business consultant.
+His career has included marketing, corporate finance and product management at Yahoo! and BT.
+Nick is a Trustee of Breakthrough Breast Cancer, the UK's largest Breast Cancer research charity.
 He has served as a Director at both BT and Yahoo!
 Nick is Programme Controller for the station and a presenter on Verulam Breakfast.

 Phil Richards Wall is one of the founder directors of Radio Verulam.
 He is a part time Teacher in Hertfordshire schools in music technology, media studies and music ; also runs entertainment agency specialising in small discos, childrens’ parties and PA systems for outside events and conferences as well as small scale stage performances.

 Stuart has lived in St. Albans for the last 13 years.
 A former school teacher and project manager in the IT industry, Stuart currently works as a business broker, administering Grants for the European Regional Development Fund.